 " DANIEL 11:18a After this shall he [Ptolemy Philometor] turn his face unto the isles, and shall take many: …”

-With the coastal towns and islands secured, we see the first part of the prophecy fulfilled, but it said further:: “...but a prince for his own behalf shall cause the reproach offered by him to cease; without his own reproach he shall cause it to turn upon him."
-Daniel 11:18b
+DANIEL 11:18b “…but a prince [Demetrius Nicator] for his own behalf [ for the sake of regaining his inheritance] shall cause the reproach offered by him [Ptolemy Philometor] to cease; without his own reproach he shall cause it to turn upon him."

 Disclaimer: All articles and letters published on MyNews24 have been independently written by members of News24's community.
 The views of users published on News24 are therefore their own and do not necessarily represent the views of News24.
 News24 editors also reserve the right to edit or delete any and all comments received.